openpvtools/pv-foss-engagement/_sources/index.rst.txt

         ^^^
         Solar Data Tools is an open-source Python library for analyzing PV power (and irradiance) time-series data.
-        It was developed to enable analysis of unlabeled PV data, i.e. with no model, no meteorological data, and no performance index required, by taking a statistical signal processing approach in the algorithms used in the package’s main data processing pipeline.
         +++

         .. raw:: html